-167. The source of potential harm for this postulated risk scenario are the introduced or knocked-out genes conferring yield enhancement and the CRISPR/Cas9 genetic elements in the GM wheat and barley plants.
+165. The source of potential harm for this postulated risk scenario are the introduced or knocked-out genes conferring yield enhancement and the CRISPR/Cas9 genetic elements in the GM wheat and barley plants.

-- 168. The GM wheat and barley would be grown at the trial site and would produce pollen.
+166. The GM wheat and barley would be grown at the trial site and would produce pollen.
 When these plants flower, their pollen could be carried by wind to sexually compatible crops growing in the vicinity of the trial site.
 If these related crops are also flowering, the GM pollen could fertilise some flowers, producing hybrid GM seed.
-Hybrid GM plants could form the basis for establishment, spread and dispersal of the knocked-out genes in other varieties of wheat or barley, or other sexually compatible plant species.
-This could increase the likelihood of exposure of people or animals to the GM wheat and barley. - 169.
-Baseline information on vertical gene transfer associated with non-GM wheat and barley plants can be found in the wheat and barley biology documents.
-Relevant details have also been provided in the DIR 186 RARMP and Risk scenario 2. - 170.
-Interspecific cross-pollination from bread wheat to durum wheat occurs at lower levels than intraspecific cross-pollination between bread wheat plants (Matus-Cádiz et al., 2004).
+If the introduced CRISPR/Cas9 genetic element is present in the GM pollen fertilising a non-GM flower, then this would lead to the expressed proteins causing SDN-1 changes in the target locus in the non-GM egg cell.
+The resulting GM plants could form the basis for establishment, spread and dispersal of the knocked-out genes in other varieties of wheat or barley, or other sexually compatible plant species.
+This could increase the likelihood of exposure of people or animals to the GM wheat and barley.

+167. Baseline information on vertical gene transfer associated with non-GM wheat and barley plants can be found in the wheat and barley biology documents.
+Relevant details have also been provided in the DIR 186 RARMP and Risk scenario 2.

+168. Interspecific cross-pollination from bread wheat to durum wheat occurs at lower levels than intraspecific cross-pollination between bread wheat plants (Matus-Cádiz et al., 2004).
 Crossing of bread wheat to Hordeum marinum and other close relatives rarely occurs (OGTR, 2021b).
-Barley has a primary gene pool containing only one H. vulgare subspecies which is not known to be present in Australia.
-Interspecific crosses within the Hordeum genus and intergeneric crosses have not been observed under natural conditions (OGTR, 2021a). - 171.
-The proposed limits and controls for this trial would minimise the likelihood of pollen flow from the trial to related species.
-For example, no wheat or barley crops may be planted within at least 200 m of a planting area while GM wheat or barley are being cultivated, any sexually compatible species would be controlled within at least 50 m of a planting area during flowering, and GM wheat and barley volunteers would be destroyed before flowering during post-harvest monitoring. - 172.
-Any hybrid seed resulting from vertical gene flow would need a suitable environment for germination, plant establishment and persistence (see Risk scenario 3).
+Barley has a primary gene pool containing only one H. vulgare subspecies - which is not known to be present in Australia.
+Interspecific crosses within the Hordeum genus and intergeneric crosses have not been observed under natural conditions (OGTR, 2021a).

+169. The proposed limits and controls for this trial would minimise the likelihood of pollen flow from the trial to related species.
+For example, no wheat or barley crops may be planted within at least 200 m of a planting area while GM wheat or barley are being cultivated, any sexually compatible species would be controlled within at least 50 m of a planting area during flowering, and GM wheat and barley volunteers would be destroyed before flowering during post-harvest monitoring.

+170. Any hybrid seed resulting from vertical gene flow would need a suitable environment for germination, plant establishment and persistence (see Risk scenario 3).
 Volunteers can be controlled with integrated weed management practices.